mmubarak0/hng_boilerplate_node_web/README.md

 This project is a Node.js and TypeScript application that provides a RESTful API for [App Name].
 It is built using the Express.js framework and uses a database to store and manage data.
 The application is designed to be scalable, maintainable, and easy to use.

 ### API Documentation

-        - Swagger is used to document the API endpoints and provide a user-friendly interface for testing and exploring the API.
+* Swagger documents the API endpoints and provides a user-friendly interface for testing and exploring the API.
-        - if you want to access it, you can navigate to `http://localhost:5000/api-docs`.
+* if you want to access it, you can navigate to `http://localhost:5000/api-docs`.
-        - The API documentation provides detailed information about each endpoint, including the request and response formats, query parameters, and status codes.
+* The API documentation provides detailed information about each endpoint, including the request and response formats, query parameters, and status codes.
-        - You can use the Swagger UI to test the API endpoints and see the responses in real-time.
+* the Swagger UI can test the API endpoints and see the responses in real-time.

 Live API Documentation can be found here: [API Documentation](https://app-f891eba2-a596-4d4b-b8c8-91338a9c6940.cleverapps.io/api-docs/)

 ### Entity Relationship Diagram (ERD)

-        - The ERD provides a visual representation of the database schema and the relationships between different entities.
+- The ERD visually represents the database schema and the relationships between different entities.
 - It helps to understand the structure of the database and how data is stored and retrieved.
 - The ERD can be used to design and optimize the database schema, identify potential issues, and improve performance.

 ![ERD](erd/url)